Hunger & Coronavirus Crisis

 The nationwide and state waivers have been critical in supporting families that rely on free and reduced-price school meals during the school year.
 Hunger Free New Jersey is working with state and national partners to enact further waivers so communities can reach all kids in need.

+No application is needed.
 For families already receiving SNAP, additional benefits will simply be added to their cards.
 For families not currently receiving SNAP, a card will be mailed to their home.
-The state expects to have those mailed by June, state officials have said.
+The state expects to mail those cards in June.

 The NJ Department of Human Services has taken several steps to make the Supplemental Nutrition Assistance Program (SNAP, aka food stamps) and other assistance more readily available: